How to jump start a car

 1. Position the two cars:

 Move another car close to the car with the flat battery (Car 1) so that the batteries are close together.
-Some models have them mounted in the boot or even under a seat.
+In most cases, the car’s battery will be in the engine bay, though some models have them mounted in the boot or even under a seat.
 Move all metal objects out of the way of both batteries and remove loose clothing and jewellery which could get caught in pulleys or cause a spark.
 Check that both batteries and your jump cables aren't damaged.

 2. Connect the red jump lead: